javapathfinder/jpf-core/docs/Gradle-Support-on-JPF.md

-The JPF project has been using [Ant](https://ant.apache.org/) to automate the build process since it was published.
-Although Ant is a popular build tool for Java project it has some drawbacks such as the lack of automatic dependency resolution and the large and verbose XML-based script file.
-Given the necessity to move to a more flexible alternative, we migrated to [Gradle](https://gradle.org/) as the standard builder for JPF.
-In the following, we summarize what has been achieved and what is remaining.
+The JPF project has migrated from Ant to [Gradle](https://gradle.org/) as the standard build tool.
+Gradle provides automatic dependency resolution, a more flexible build configuration, and better integration with modern development tools.
+This page documents the migration process and current status.

 ## Gradle Support to JPF-core